-A pretty set of buildings close to Paunat, set within very large mature grounds and possessing its own stream and lake with the old water wheel (not operating) between the main house and guest cottage.
+A pretty set of buildings close to Paunat, set within very large mature grounds and possessing its own stream and lake.

 Main House: -